-- Establishment of an up-to-date Key Business Account Programme and direct contact with key employers in Year 1 to understand business issues and opportunities to provide appropriate support.
-(Key Outcome 2) - A business support programme focused on business needs (in the short term focused on recovery from the Coronavirus pandemic) and communicated more effectively to all Rushmoor's businesses (Key Outcome 2) - Number, type and change over time in the inward investment and business expansion enquiries received and handled by the Council (Key Outcome 1) - Drafting of sector development plans and expansion/ growth of existing key sectors and increase in the proportion of new growth sector representation in the Borough (Key Outcomes 1, 2 and 4) - Increased number of local companies benefitting from projects and expenditure through local public procurement supply chain networks (Key Outcomes 2 and 4) - Engagement with local businesses on clean growth and circular economic development principles (Key Outcome 5) - Increase in the frequency and involvement of commercial landowners and agents in regular stakeholder engagement events and dialogue (Key Outcomes 5 and 6)
+- An up-to-date Key Business Account Programme and direct contact with key employers in Year 1 (number of businesses engaged) to understand business issues and opportunities to provide appropriate support.
+(Key Outcome 2) - A business support programme focused on business needs (in the short term focused on recovery from the Coronavirus pandemic) and communicated more effectively to all Rushmoor's businesses (Key Outcome 2) - no of businesses supported. - Number, type and change over time in the inward investment and business expansion enquiries received and handled by the council (Key Outcome 1) - Drafting of sector development plans and expansion/ growth of existing key sectors and increase in the proportion of new growth sector representation in the Borough (Key Outcomes 1, 2 and 4) - Gross Value Added (GVA) per hour worked - Delivery of the Digital Hub at the Old Town Hall, Aldershot (Key Outcome 1) - Increased number of local companies benefitting from projects and expenditure through local public procurement supply chain networks (Key Outcomes 2 and 4) - Engagement with local businesses on clean growth and circular economic development principles (Key Outcome 5) - Increase in the frequency and involvement of commercial landowners and agents in regular stakeholder engagement events and dialogue (Key Outcomes 5 and 6)